 Check this list to make sure your late-night snack doesn’t cost you precious zzz’s.

 This absolutely pains us to admit, but the beloved nightcap isn’t really capping anything.
-Read on for the very sobering truth.
+Check out the above article for the very sobering truth.

 WHAT TO DO WHEN INSOMNIA STRIKES